-Within Belize.
-Classic Period Mava civilization thrived. supporting up to 1 million people AD.
-Inhabitants 600 constructed notable several ceremonial centers. such as Caracol, home to some 100,000 people at its height.
-A Mava temple at Caracol remains Belize's tallest man-made structure today.
+Within Belize Classic Period Maya civilization thrived supporting up to one million people by 600 AD.
+Inhabitants constructed several notable ceremonial centers such as Caracol, home to some 100,000 people at its height.
+A Mava temple at Caracol remains Belize's tallest man-made structure today

 Beginning in the 9th century.
 Maya civilization began to decline.
 While the exact reasons are unknown, some scholars believe overpopulation, deforestation, and drought likely made food, construction materials, and fuel scarce.
 Meanwhile continual war between the cities caused social instability.
 The Maya abandoned many of their great Classic Period cities across CENTAM and Mexico, yet in Belize, people continued to occupy several significant sites throughout the subsequent Postclassic Period (900-1540).
-The Maya settlement of Lamanai even remained occupied well into the 17th century and was the site of the region's first Spanish mission (see p.
-2 of Religion and Spirituality).
-When the first Spanish arrived in the early 16th century, the area of modern-day Belize divided into several Mava provinces.
+The Maya settlement of Lamanai even remained occupied well into the 17th century and was the site of the region's first Spanish mission (see Religion and Spirituality).
+When the first Spanish arrived in the early 16th century, the area of modern-day Belize divided into several Maya provinces.
 These include Dzuluinicob in the center (which included Lamanai) and Chetumal in the North, (which also included parts of the Yucatan Peninsula).